Pulaski County High School (Virginia): Cross Country

-During the 2006-2007 school year, Pulaski County High School produced a girls' cross country team that successfully came in first place in the following meets: Run fer da Hills, Blue Demon Invitational, Tusculum Invitational.
+During the 2006–2007 school year, Pulaski County High School produced a girls' cross country team that successfully came in first place in the following meets: Run fer da Hills, Blue Demon Invitational, Tusculum Invitational.
 They also came in second during the Bristol Cross Invitational and River Ridge District Meet.
 The second-place finish at the River Ridge District Meet allowed them to continue as a team to the Region III meet.
 The girls' team advanced to the state meet for the first time in PCHS history.

-In 1978, the boys' cross country team under Coach David Wright won the Roanoke Valley District title with a 10-0 record.
+In 1978, the boys' cross country team under Coach David Wright won the Roanoke Valley District title with a 10–0 record.
 The District final was held at Pulaski's home course.
 This was the first district title won by a PCHS sports team.

 Track & Field

 During the 2005 Outdoor Track season, Leslie Anderson led the girls' track team to a River Ridge District title, Region III title, and third-place team finish at the AA State Championships.
 Ms. Anderson won the 400 meters and Long Jump and finished in the runner-up spot in the 100 and 200 meter dashes.
 Anderson was All-State 10 times in her high school career and won two individual state titles.(400m and Long Jump in 2005).

 During the 2009-10 Indoor and Outdoor track season Amber Church, led the Cougar's to never before seen levels of success.
 The Cougar's captured a 4th place at the Indoor State AA Championships, 2nd in the River Ridge District, won the Region IV Championship and 3rd place at the AA State Championships.
 She scored 40 points at the Indoor State meet and followed that up with 39 points at the Outdoor State meet.
 Ms. Church ended her career as the most successful female athlete in Pulaski County High School history, with 19 All-State honors, 6 State Championships (100H(2), 55H, 300H, High Jump, Long Jump) and 5 State Runners-up, to go along with 37 All-District honors and 34 All-Region honors and 2 Time Roanoke Time All-Timesland Track Athlete of the Year.

-Other All-State Girls include: Brenna Blevins, 7 times All-state in the 300m dash, High Jump, and Long jump from 2000-03.
+Other All-State Girls include: Brenna Blevins, 7 times All-state in the 300m dash, High Jump, and Long jump from 2000 to 2003.
 Alfreda Harder, All-state in 2003 in the Shot Put.
 Liz Hager was the 2002 state champion in the discus and All-State in 2001.
 Nikki Roseberry, All-State in High Jump in 2005.
-Sabrina Hall, 6 times All-State in the 1600m and 3200m from 2006-08.
+Sabrina Hall, 6 times All-State in the 1600m and 3200m from 2006 to 2008.